 While certain jobs can make use of other hand or arm protection, such as finger guards or arm coverings like sleeve protectors, gloves are one of the most common protective options available and have a great variety for workers and employers to choose from.
 No matter what industry you’re in, from heat-resistant gloves to cold weather work gloves, there’s sure to be a pair of protective gloves that meets your needs.

 The best protective gloves for you are the ones that best fit your job, and there are so many glove options available out there that you’re sure to find one that works for you.
 You’ll base this information on the activities you perform as part of your daily work as well as other infrequent responsibilities such as cleaning, as well as on the hazards present in your workplace.
 After all, while someone who works around a lot of caustic chemicals and someone who works on a construction site will both require hand protection; the specific gloves that they need will differ widely.
-That chemist will need something that can resist an array of chemical compounds and the construction worker would benefit more from impact-resistant gloves, cut resistant gloves and abrasion resistance glove options.
+That chemist will need something that can resist an array of chemical compounds and the construction worker would benefit more from impact-resistant gloves, cut resistant gloves, rigger gloves and abrasion resistance glove options.

 Before making a purchase, a hazard assessment of your workplace and the jobs performed there is necessary.
 Examine the tasks that workers perform, the conditions they perform those tasks under, how long they’re working, and any other hazards and potential hazards that might exist.
 Get employee feedback on their experiences, requirements, preferences, and possible barriers to using equipment.
 Remember any infrequently done tasks or non-routine operations that could still pose risks.
 Look in company documentation for accident records that could be used to discover other hazards and program weaknesses.
 Use the results of your assessment as the foundation for not only selecting PPE but also creating a robust training and management program for safety gloves and other equipment that will keep workers safe for many projects in the future.